Skip to main content

 Joining the two turns "sold house prices" into better valuation evidence.
 A £420,000 sale means one thing for a 47 sqm flat and another for a 91 sqm maisonette.
 The price-per-area view is where the agent can stop repeating raw prices and start explaining the market.

-The UK Property Intelligence server now leans into bounded workflows.
+UK Property Intelligence leans into bounded workflows.
 Postcode reports combine local sales, EPC context, geography, activity, distributions, and price-per-area evidence.
 Address lookups use structured facts when they are known.
 Fragment filters stay inside a defined scope.

 That shape matters for agents.
 It keeps a casual user prompt feeling natural while keeping the underlying data path deterministic enough for production.